 - Capture a version history snapshot of the current properties and documents within the Document Set.

-- Start workflows on the entire document set or individual items within the Document Set to manage common tasks such as review and approval.
+Start workflows on the whole document set or individual items within the Document Set to manage common tasks such as review and approval.

 - E-mail a link to the Document Set.